-All this will also lead to a major shock against the valuation of companies’ post-crisis in both scenarios but those who manage their liquidity well and build liquidity buffers during this crisis will be the winners.
+All this will also lead to a major shock against the valuation of companies’ post-crisis in both scenarios, but those who manage their liquidity well and build liquidity buffers during this crisis will be the winners.

 Real estate players should also, and I know how difficult this is to deploy, have a clear public opinion-oriented strategy.
 The brand value of a company brings a direct contribution to its financial valuation premium.
 The players that are taking actions during this crisis will go out with a tremendous advantage in terms of customer engagement, which will be reflected by a fast post-crisis recovery in terms of sales and enterprise value, attracting the same or more institutional and individual investors.
-The collective customer long-term memory will define the customer behaviour long after this crisis and customers will remember what company, especially large local corporations, acted socially responsible by taking care of their employees’ living and their investors/tenants’ financial situation during the pandemic.
+The collective customer long-term memory will define the customer behavior long after this crisis and customers will remember what company, especially large local corporations, acted socially responsibly by taking care of their employees’ living and their investors/tenants’ financial situation during the pandemic.

 While some companies are laying off employees, giving unpaid leaves, pressing investors and tenants to pay their term/rent regardless of their financial situation, others that are more prepared are taking more socially responsible actions, decreasing salaries for the management, extending payment terms, providing forbearance or even announcing catastrophe pay to guarantee a living for their employees.

-The real estate stakeholders should take actions in line with their economic, social and civic responsibilities that come along with their position as a major local economy player.
+The real estate stakeholders should take action in line with their economic, social and civic responsibilities that come along with their position as a major local economic player.
 Therefore, they should support local initiatives from a civic responsibility standpoint; they should take the lead in supporting their employees’ obligations during these difficult times from a social standpoint; and finally they should build innovative product and service offers to adapt to the post-crisis landscape.

 Image Credit: Shutterstock